wagnerluis1982/AustroSimulator/docs/cpu.md

 ## Austro Architecture

-The simulated Austro CPU is on purpose, for educational reasons, based on Intel 8086.
+The simulated Austro CPU is, for educational reasons, based on Intel 8086.

 In the following you can see the CPU Block Diagram and a brief depiction of key points of the architecture.